developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 	</FunctionKeyMapping>

 ### StartPage
-Defines the start page of the Enterprise Browser application displayed at launch.
-A device-resident file is recommended to avoid connectivity issues on startup. **StartPage entry must be a fully qualified local path using** `file://` **or URL using** `http://`.
+Defines the start page of the Enterprise Browser application displayed at launch. **Zebra recommends using a device-resident file** to avoid connectivity issues on startup. **StartPage entry must be a fully qualified local path using** `file://` **or URL using** `http://`.
 For URLs, accepts UTF-8 characters only.
 Case sensitive.

 **Possible Values**: